simon-hans/CEDARS/docs/CEDARS_end_user_manual.md

 ## Search for a Specific Patient

 If you want to go back to a specific patient later on, take note of the patient ID number.
-CEDARS will automatically present you for the next available patient to review, so if you have already annotated all sentences for a given patient, the only way to find that record again is to do a search.
+After logon, CEDARS will automatically present you with the next available patient to review, so if you have already annotated all sentences for a given patient, the only way to find that record again is to do a search.
 In this case, simply enter the patient ID number under in the box under "Search for patient" and click button "SEARCH".

 ## Record Locking